SerazonCM/Programming-Final-Project/README.md

 ## Features

 1. Leaderboard - Rank all companies by financial health score
-2. Company Scanner - Deep-dive into one company ratios and risk alerts
+2. Company Scanner - Deep-dive into one company's ratios and risk alerts
 3. Head-to-Head - Compare two companies side by side
 4. Sector Analysis - Average health scores grouped by industry
 5. Add Company - Interactively enter new company data with input validation